Fjeanneret/multiSight/README.md

 > method giving a **multi-omic enrichmentt able** easily to discuss.

 > **NETWORKS**: network inference with all features selected from all
-> omic datasets according to DESEQ2 tables thresholding or multi-omic
+> omic datasets according to DESeq2 tables thresholding or multi-omic
 > feature selection (correlation, partial correlation, mutual
 > information).

-> **BIBLIOGRAPHY** : Subset of pubMed articles relative to relations you
+> **BIBLIOGRAPHY** : Subset of PubMed articles relative to relations you
 > choose in network inference tab.